ArloSoftware/arlowp-plugin/readme.txt

 == Languages ==

-The Arlo for WordPress – Training and Event Management, and online registration plugin is only available in English, but we will translate it to many different languages soon.
+The Arlo - Training and Event Management, and online registration plugin is only available in English, but we will translate it to many different languages soon.

 == Screenshots ==
 1. Settings page